 MEET THE ARTISTS

-Kayla Boye is a Chicago-based artist and the creator of Call Me Elizabeth.
+Kayla Boye is a Chicago-based artist and the creator of Call Me Elizabeth and Shake It Away: The Ann Miller Story.
 Credits include productions at Chicago Shakespeare Theater, Drury Lane Theatre, Fireside Theatre, Capital City Theatre, Porchlight Music Theatre, Mercury Theater Chicago, Music Theater Works, BrightSide Theatre, Citadel Theatre, Bigfork Summer Playhouse, The Huron Playhouse, The Youngstown Playhouse, and City Lit Theater (Winnie in Samuel Beckett’s Happy Days).
 Her work has been awarded grants from Illinois Arts Council and the Arts Midwest Touring Fund. kaylaboye.com

 MICHAEL WEBER (DIRECTOR)

-Michael Weber is an award-winning director, producer, actor and educator.
-He currently serves as the Resident Director of the Chicago company of Titanique produced by Porchlight Music Theatre, where he serves as Artistic Director.
+Michael Weber is an award-winning director, producer, actor, and educator.
+He recently served as the Resident Director of the Chicago company of Titanique produced by Porchlight Music Theatre, where he serves as Artistic Director.
 He previously served as Artistic Director for the inaugural season of Drury Lane Theatre Water Tower Place (now The Broadway Playhouse) and at Theatre at the Center (1998-2004).
-His productions of Anything Goes, Cabaret, Sunset Boulevard, Sweeney Todd, A Funny Thing Happened on the Way to the Forum, Pal Joey, Assassins and Side Show, as well as Grand Hotel at Drury Lane Theatre Water Tower Place and She Loves Me at Theatre at the Center were each nominated for the Joseph Jefferson Award for Best Production-Musical.
+Under his artistic leadership, Porchlight has been awarded Chicago’s Joseph Jefferson Award for Best Production six times for A Class Act, Ain’t Misbehavin’, Sondheim on Sondheim, The Scottsboro Boys, Dreamgirls, and Blues in the Night.
+His Porchlight productions of Anything Goes, Cabaret, Sunset Boulevard, Sweeney Todd, A Funny Thing Happened on the Way to the Forum, Pal Joey, Assassins, and Side Show, as well as Grand Hotel at Drury Lane Theatre Water Tower Place and She Loves Me at Theatre at the Center, were each nominated for the Joseph Jefferson Award for Best Production.
 Directing credits include Living the History-125 Years of The Auditorium Theatre starring Patti LuPone and John Mahoney, Fifth of July and Talley’s Folly at the Oak Park Festival Theatre, The Petrified Forest at Theatre at the Center, Beauty and the Beast at Marriott Theatre, Over the River and Through the Woods at Mercury Theater Chicago, A Funny Thing Happened on the Way to the Forum at Pheasant Run Theatre, and Cirque du Symphony at Sears Center Arena.
 The recipient of two Joseph Jefferson Awards, he has been nominated for nine awards, and he wrote and directed 14 Joseph Jefferson Awards ceremonies (2006-2018).
 Weber’s regional acting credits include Annie Get Your Gun and Gypsy (both starring Patti LuPone) at Ravinia, Disney’s My Son Pinocchio at First Stage Milwaukee, Around the World in 80 Days at Cleveland Playhouse, The Winter’s Tale and Henry V at Chicago Shakespeare Theater, It Had To Be You (starring Cindy Williams and Eddie Mekka) at Little Theatre on the Square, Angel Street at First Folio Shakespeare, and The Gifts of the Magi at Indiana Repertory.
 He is author of the play, WAR of the WELLeS. michaelweberonline.com